-This statement is a powerful marketing tool, for not only for gaining more customers, but attracting (and retaining!) a great team of staff.
+This statement is a powerful marketing tool, not only for gaining more customers, but attracting (and retaining!) a great team of staff.

 People seek out their dream job opportunities in companies whose values align with their own.
 Do you want your brand to be somebody’s dream job?
 So tell them why it should be!

-Having your Brand Mission statement written down somewhere you can see it everyday is a great way to keep you and your team focussed on, well…your mission!
+Having your brand mission statement written down somewhere you can see it everyday is a great way to keep you and your team focussed on, well…your mission!